punkave/node-netpbm/README.md

 ## System Requirements

-You must have the netpbm utilities installed, and you must have a modern version due to node-netpbm's support for preserving the alpha channel of PNG images.
+You must have the [netpbm utilities](http://netpbm.sourceforge.net) installed.
+For best results, install the "stable" or "advanced" version from the netpbm site.
+You can also use your operating system's package manager if you can live without support for preserving alpha channels in PNGs (as of this writing most Linux distributions have an older version of netpbm that can't do this).
 On Ubuntu systems this is all you need to do:

     apt-get install netpbm

 `node-netpbm` is designed for use on Linux, MacOS X and other Unix systems.
 No guarantees are made that it will work on Windows systems or anywhere else where shell pipelines don't behave reasonably and/or simple utilities like `head` and `tail` do not exist.
 But we'll accept pull requests.
-Don't break the tests!
+Make sure the tests pass!

 ## Converting and scaling images